Sports Vision Exercises To Improve Your Performance

 To improve your focus flexibility, focus on an object close to you, and then switch your focus to an object behind the first one in the same line of sight.
 For example, a bowl sitting on a table in front of you and a picture on the wall in the background.

 Go back and forth between focusing on the bowl and picture.
 This exercise is also recommended for people who spend a lot of time working at their computer.
 Not only will it help with your focus flexibility, but it can relieve eye strain caused by extended screen time.

 Peripheral awareness is important when it comes to sports, as athletes need to perceive the world around them without turning their heads.
 By enhancing this visual skill, they can significantly improve their game.

 One way to boost your peripheral awareness is to stand at an intersection and look straight ahead at the road in front of you.
 Without moving the position of your head, practice seeing cars traveling horizontally from the left to right, by perceiving through the edges of your visual field.

 Depth perception is important for several sports.
 Football players need it to judge where the ball is going to land, and baseball players need it to hit the ball as it crosses the plate.
 Even swimmers use depth perception when they do a flip-turn at the pool’s edge during a race.

 A great way to practice this skill is by holding a drinking straw at arm’s length and trying to drop a tiny pebble or balled-up piece of paper through the straw with your free hand.

 So whether you are a competitive sports player or just play for pleasure on the weekends, sports vision training will help boost your performance.
-To learn more, contact Dr. Ingryd Lorenzana today!Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+To learn more, contact Dr. Ingryd Lorenzana today!Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.